s3a-spatialaudio/s3a-decorrelation-toolbox/README.md

 The algorithm is formed of two stages.
 The first stage separates the audio into three components; transients, noise and harmonic content.
 The second then applies different decorrelation on these components to maximise envelopment whilst minimising the addition of artefacts.

-## Examples
+## Audio Examples
 Examples will be available [here](http://www.s3a-spatialaudio.org/research/stream-2/decorrelarion "s3a Decorrelation Webpage").

 ## Prerequisites
 The decorrelator and toolbox is written in python and requires a python 3 distribution.
 We recommend the Anaconda distribution and this is compatible with other s3a software including VISR.
 (Although a conda package for the s3a-decorrelation toolbox is not yet available)

 The package requires: librosa, pysoundfile, scipy, acoustics, matplotlib and pyloudnorm packages.
-If you use `pip install` to install the package, these dependencies will also be installed.
+If you use `pip install` to install the package, these dependencies will be installed automatically.

+Tested with python 3.6 and 3.7.

 ## Installation
 To install, open a terminal window (command line on windows) and use the command